flyfy1/flyfy1.github.com/_posts/2015-05-21-practice-of-observation-week-2.md

 sourcing projects.
 While doing projects, you get to learn new things and practice a lot.

+### Another note from participants
+Let's talk about.. how to make money, as a software engineer; and what to do, in order to be richer :)

+Sorry for not updating in time these days.
+It's 27th already; while I believe it is still very necessary to write whatever I missed previously, cuz there's a belief that.. it is a lot easier to keep a habit all the time, rather than missed some days -- if one starts to stop at some point, then the habit tends to fail.

+OK.. topic: as a software engineer, what to do, in order to be richer?

+Let me probably go through a bit of guidelines here.
+All code are born equal, they're just 0s and 1s of machine code after compilation.
+However, some are more euqal than the others -- some code is small, but takes longer to come up with -- it's hard by design, or by algorithm.

+However, does it means that a harder piece of code can earns you more money?
+Not necessarily.
+Code only generate value when there're practical use.

+Therefore, when talking about making big money, not for the joy of coding, then here's what one may consider:

+- FreeLancing.
+This is one easy way way to make sure that you code would have some practical use; at least, it would be used by your dear client.
+- Thinking about the common needs.
+People needs to communicate, then you have Facebook / QQ / Wechat / WhatsApp etc; people need a place to day, then you have propertyGuru; people needs shopping, then you have TaoBao (although, these tools have one thing in common -- their soly goal is to exchange info)
+- Software as a Service -- there're quite some company doing that.
+It seems that the 'dot net' is still quiet hot.
+In the hot season, these 'SAAS' companies are like the ones selling water.

 ## Homework of tomorrow

    Let's do something interesting this time:

 please take look at this two dollar note, or take out a two dollar note if you happen to have one.
-Look at it carefully for 5 minutes, then close this image, or put aside your two dollar note (please be honest^_^).
+Look at it carefully for 5 minutes, then close this image, or put aside your two dollar note (please be honest^\_^).

 ![two dollar note](https://dl.dropboxusercontent.com/u/108594727/two%20dollar%20note.jpg)

 Please answer this question: How many 2s (numerical digit 2) are there in the front side of this two dollar note?

+Missing Dates (I was being lazy so the dates below are missing):

+- 25 May 2015
+- 26 May 2015
+- 27 May 2015